SoSly/forge/documents/sorcerer.md

 Crouching behind a stalagmite, a halfling points a finger at a charging troglodyte.
 A blast of fire springs from her finger to strike the creature.
 She ducks back behind the rock formation with a grin, unaware that her wild magic has turned her skin bright blue.

 Sorcerers carry a magical birthright conferred upon them by an exotic bloodline, some otherworldly influence, or exposure to unknown cosmic forces.
-One can’t study sorcery as one learns a language, any more than one can learn to live a legendary life.
+One can't study sorcery as one learns a language, any more than one can learn to live a legendary life.
 No one chooses sorcery; the power chooses the sorcerer.

 ### Raw Magic
 Magic is a part of every sorcerer, suffusing body, mind, and spirit with a latent power that waits to be tapped.
 Some sorcerers wield magic that springs from an ancient bloodline infused with the magic of dragons.
 Others carry a raw, uncontrolled magic within them, a chaotic storm that manifests in unexpected ways.

 The appearance of sorcerous powers is wildly unpredictable.
 Some draconic bloodlines produce exactly one sorcerer in every generation, but in other lines of descent every individual is a sorcerer.
 Most of the time, the talents of sorcery appear as apparent flukes.
-Some sorcerers can’t name the origin of their power, while others trace it to strange events in their own lives.
+Some sorcerers can't name the origin of their power, while others trace it to strange events in their own lives.
 The touch of a demon, the blessing of a dryad at a baby's birth, or a taste of the water from a mysterious spring might spark the gift of sorcery.
 So too might the gift of a deity of magic, exposure to the elemental forces of the Inner Planes or the maddening chaos of Limbo, or a glimpse into the inner workings of reality.

 Sorcerers have no use for the spellbooks and ancient tomes of magic lore that wizards rely on, nor do they rely on a patron to grant their spells as warlocks do.
 By learning to harness and channel their own inborn magic, they can discover new and staggering ways to unleash that power.

 ### Unexplained Powers
-Sorcerers are rare in the world, and it’s unusual to find a sorcerer who is not involved in the adventuring life in some way.
+Sorcerers are rare in the world, and it's unusual to find a sorcerer who is not involved in the adventuring life in some way.
 People with magical power seething in their veins soon discover that the power doesn't like to stay quiet.
-A sorcerer’s magic wants to be wielded, and it has a tendency to spill out in unpredictable ways if it isn’t called on.
+A sorcerer's magic wants to be wielded, and it has a tendency to spill out in unpredictable ways if it isn't called on.

 <img src="https://media-waterdeep.cursecdn.com/attachments/0/334/sorcerer1k.jpg" style="position: absolute; top: 0; right: 0; width: 170%; mix-blend-mode: darken;" />